saucelabs/elemental-next/Tests/deque-tests/README.md

 ## Contributing 👩‍💻👨‍💻

-If you encounter any issues or have suggestions for improving the Deque Axe Chrome extension, please feel free to contribute by submitting a pull request or reporting an issue in the [GitHub repository](https://github.com/dequelabs/axe-core).
+If you encounter any issues or have suggestions for improving accessibility testing, please feel free to contribute by submitting a pull request or reporting an issue.
+Before contributing, please visit our [CONTRIBUTING](https://github.com/saucelabs/elemental-next/blob/main/CONTRIBUTING.md) document.
 We welcome your input!

 ## Resources 📚